-Dependent on clinical findings, an abdominal X-ray (AXR) may be required to exclude obstruction.
-An erect chest X-ray (eCXR) should also be requested if a perforation is suspected (assess for air under the diaphragm).
+Dependent on clinical findings, an abdominal X-ray (AXR) may be required to exclude obstruction and an erect chest X-ray (eCXR) should also be requested if a perforation is suspected.

-In the UK, patients with mild uncomplicated diverticulitis can be managed at home with antibiotics, analgesia, and encouraging intake of clear fluids.
+Patients with mild uncomplicated diverticulitis can often be managed at home with antibiotics, analgesia, and encouraging intake of clear fluids.
 Paracetamol is recommended as first line analgesia, as opioid-based analgesia may cause constipation and worsen the clinical course of the diverticular disease.